 Women generally make an investment and hold on to it longer, while men are more likely to trade and make other changes in their portfolios.

-7. They Have Realistic Expectations
+7. Women Also Have More Realistic Expectations

 While planning, women understand that there are going to setbacks and bumps in the road.
 They don’t lose focus when they have a setback.

-Women understand that the market is a marathon, but men often think of it as a sprint.
+Women understand that investing the market is a marathon, but men often think of it as a sprint.

 Men want to hit a home run right off the bat, but women know that getting a base hit and going from base to base will eventually get them home, too.